spatialos/FlexibleProjectExample/README.md

 ## How do I use it?
 The custom layout is enabled by the `spatial` tool detecting a [new-format spatialos.json](docs/reference/project-configuration.md) file.

 We have introduced three new spatial CLI commands under the `alpha` subcommand: `spatial alpha local launch`, `spatial alpha cloud upload` and `spatial alpha cloud launch`.
-These commands only work for FPL projects.
+These commands only work for projects using the flexible project layout (FPL).
 In order to use them, you need to:
 * be inside a directory containing a FPL-format `spatialos.json`, **or**
 * reference a FPL-format `spatialos.json` using the `--main_config` flag